reza1mahb/MessageServiceShowCaseApp/README.md

 ## Introduction

 This repository contains a simple Message Service dApp that serves as a bridge between Ethereum equivalent chains.
 The dApp allows you to create and store messages on a source chain and verify their inclusion on a destination chain using Merkle proofs.
-This forms the fundamental basis of a bridge application.
+This lays down the core principles of a bridge application but not at all a production ready Bridge (!!!) - educational material only.

 ## Working Behavior